Yun Po-sun: Early life

 Yun Po-sun was born in Dunpo-myeon, Asan, South Chungcheong Province in 1897.
 He was a son of Yun Chi-so (윤치소, 尹致昭, 1871–1944) and Lady Yi Beom-suk (이범숙, 李範淑, 1876–1969).
 Yun Chiso is the second son of Yun Yeong-ryeol (윤영렬;尹英烈).
 Yun Yeong-ryeol is an 8th generation descendant of the prominent Joseon scholar-official Yun Tusu.
-Yun studied in the United Kingdom, graduating with a Master of Arts from the University of Edinburgh in 1930.
+Yun studied in the United Kingdom around 1925, graduating with a Master of Arts from the University of Edinburgh in 1930.
 He returned to Korea in 1932.

 Political career

-Yun entered politics in 1945 following Gwangbokjeol (Liberation Day).
+Yun entered politics in 1945 following Gwangbokjeol (Liberation Day) by October of the same year Yun became Advisor to the Department of Agriculture and Commerce of the US Military Government, Administrative Advisory Committee, Advisor to the Financial and Economic Committee, and lastly the advisor to the governor of Kyungki province.
 The first Doctor of Philosophy from Princeton University in Korea, as well as first President of South Korea, Dr. Syngman Rhee, was his mentor.
 By 1947, Yun was serving as Secretary to the Korean Chief of Staff.
 In 1948, Rhee appointed Yun to the position of mayor of Seoul.
 A year later, he was made Minister of Commerce and Industry.
 However, Yun soon began to disagree with Rhee's authoritarian policies.

 While serving as president of the Red Cross Society, he was elected to the National Assembly in 1954.
 A year later, he co-founded the opposition South Korean Democratic Party.
 In 1959, he became a representative to the Supreme Council of the Democratic Party.

 Presidency (1960–62)

 Rhee's government was ousted by a student-led, pro-democracy uprising in 1960; and Yun was elected president by the newly elected parliament on August 13, with Chang Myon as prime minister.
 In the aftermath of the authoritarian excesses of Rhee's regime, South Korea had switched to a parliamentary system; thus, Yun served merely as a ceremonial president.

-Following Park Chung Hee's coup in 1961, Yun stayed in his post in order to provide some legitimacy to the new regime, but resigned on 24 March 1962.
+Following Park Chung Hee's coup in 1961, Yun stayed in his post in order to provide some legitimacy to the new regime, but resigned on March 24, 1962.
 In the following years, Yun received suspended sentences several times for anti-government activities.
 He opposed Park's authoritarian rule and ran for president twice, in 1963 and 1967, losing both times.